Bart the Genius: Cultural references

 In the opening scene, Maggie spells EMCSQU with her blocks, a reference to Albert Einstein's mass–energy equivalence equation.
 A picture of Einstein also appears on the wall of Dr. Pryor's office.
 At one point, Homer erroneously refers to Einstein as the inventor of the light bulb.
 Dr. Pryor compares Bart's proposed work among ordinary children to Jane Goodall's study of chimpanzees.
 Goodall was pleased to be mentioned in the episode, sending the program a letter, and Vitti an autographed copy of her book.
 In retrospect, Vitti said he should have given the book to Al Jean who came up with the line.
-The conductor of the opera the family attends is named Boris Csupowski, a reference to animator Gabor Csupo.
+The conductor of the opera the family attends is named Boris Csupowski, a reference to animator Gábor Csupó.
 The opera attended by the family is Carmen, by French composer Georges Bizet; the song that Bart mocks is a famous aria called the Toreador Song.
 Students at the gifted school have lunchboxes featuring images of the 1945 novel Brideshead Revisited and chess grandmaster Anatoly Karpov.

 Reception and legacy

 In its original American broadcast, "Bart the Genius" finished 47th place in the weekly ratings for the week of January 8–14, 1990 with a Nielsen rating of 12.7.
 It was the second-highest-rated show on Fox that week.

 Since airing, the episode has received mostly positive reviews from television critics.
-Warren Martyn and Adrian Wood, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, strongly praised the episode calling it "superbly written and directed, often a literal child's-eye view of education, the first Simpsons episode proper is a classic."
+Gary Russell and Gareth Roberts, the authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, strongly praised the episode calling it "superbly written and directed, often a literal child's-eye view of education, the first Simpsons episode proper is a classic."
 They went on to say, "these twenty minutes cemented Bart's position as a cultural icon and a hero to all underachievers, and managed a good few kicks at hothouse schools along the way.
 Especially worthy of note is the sequence where Bart visualizes his maths problem, the viewing of which should be a required part of teacher training."

 In September 2001, in a DVD review of the first season, David B. Grelck rated the episode 2 1/2 (of 5) and commented that the episode was "wacky and fun, very Bart-centered, it's easy to see with this episode why Bart became the figurehead for a few years of class clowns".